As Duterte embraces China, Japan's Abe set to roll out warm welcome

 Duterte concludes his trip on Thursday with a call on Japan's Emperor Akihito.

-(Additional reporting by Linda Sieg in TOKYO and Karen Lema in MANILA; Editing by Lincoln Feast)
+Additional reporting by Linda Sieg in TOKYO, Karen Lema in MANILA and Ben Blanchard in BEIJING; Editing by Lincoln Feast